lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-5.rst

 Click on the "DP1 Catalogs" tab and then on the "Edit ADQL" button.

 **4.2.
 Execute a query on the Visit table.**
-This query will retrieve the coordinates, band, and MJD for all visits from the ``Visit`` table with central coordinates within the ECDFS field.
+This query will retrieve the coordinates, band, and MJD for all visits from the ``Visit`` table with central coordinates within the EDFS field.

 .. code-block:: SQL

   SELECT ra, dec, band, expMidptMJD
   FROM dp1.Visit
-  WHERE CONTAINS(POINT('ICRS', ra, dec), CIRCLE('ICRS', 53, -28, 1))=1
+  WHERE CONTAINS(POINT('ICRS', ra, dec), CIRCLE('ICRS', 59, -49, 1))=1
   ORDER BY expMidptMJD ASC

 **4.3.
 View the query results.**
-In the results interface, the central coordinates of the 855 visits are automatically marked on the Coverage map, illustrating how the field was dithered.
+In the results interface, the central coordinates of the 272 visits are automatically marked on the Coverage map, illustrating how the field was dithered.

 **4.4.
 Obtain the filter distribution.**
 Use the filter function in the table to select each of the *ugrizy* values from the "band" column in turn, and note how many observations there were in each filter.
-There should be 43 *u*, 230 *g*, 236 *r*, 162 *i*, 153 *z*, and 30 *y*-band visits.
+There should be 20 *u*, 61 *g*, 87 *r*, 42 *i*, 42 *z*, and 20 *y*-band visits.

 Visit dates cumulative histogram